What You Need to Know about Mobile App Localization in 2023!

 One of the most important aspects of localization is background and context.

-Whether you decide to work with a number of freelancers, a translation agency, or opt to localize your mobile app in-house, you should always provide your translators with context.
+Whether you decide to work with freelancers, or a translation agency, or opt to localize your mobile app in-house, you should always provide your translators with context.

 You should also provide your translators (agency, freelancers, or in-house employees) with all relevant materials.
 Even your in-house translators may not be 100% familiar with the details of your product and app.